 The retail bagging machine requires virtually no labor to operate and is completely automated.
 The Chain-Vey are controlled by the PLC to run at the same speed as the packaging machine; and keeps a constant surge above the packaging machine.

-Bryden Smith summarizes how Wicked Joe Coffee feels about their new system by saying, “It’s everything we thought it would be, and then some.
+Bryden Smith summarizes how Wicked Joe Coffee feels about their new complete coffee process system by saying, “It’s everything we thought it would be, and then some.
 It’s a great system.”

 Their MPE-designed system fits within their existing production area, handles 4 discreet batches at the same time with complete automation, batch accuracy within ±0.5 lb, and has an easy-to-use software that is customized around their operations—scalable and prevents errors.